Hornwort

 Description

-Hornworts are small, non-vascular plants which belong to the division Anthocerotophyta, and is known as a Bryophyte.
-They are one of the oldest land plant lineages around, dating back roughly 500 millions years ago.
-Hornworts are named for their horn-shaped sporophyte structures, and are unique for their green, flat-bodied structures (thallus), during the gamete phase.
+Hornworts are small, non-vascular plants which belong to the division Anthocerotophyta.
+They are one of the oldest land plant lineages to exist today, dating back roughly 500 millions years ago.
+Hornworts are named for their horn-shaped sporophyte structures.
+Hornwarts exist in the same division as moss and liverwarts.
+They are unique from other brophytes due to their green, flat-bodied structures (thallus), during the gamete phase [3].

 Characteristics